Azaima-Asghar/Pewlett-Hackard-Analysis./README.md

  ### *Project Overview*

- Bobby is an upcoming HR analyst at Pewlett Hackward whose task is to perform employee research specifically, he needs to find answers to the following questions.
+ Bobby is an upcoming HR analyst at Pewlett Hackward company whose task is to perform employee research specifically, he needs to find answers to the following questions.

 1) Who will be retiring in the next few years from the company?